fvonx/nela/README.md

 ### Handshake Mechanism

-The handshake mechanism ensures that a message was intentionally sent by the sender and that it truly exists within the sender's infrastructure.
-This mechanism allows the receiver to verify the authenticity of the sender and ensure that the message was not spoofed.
+The handshake mechanism guarantees that a message was deliberately transmitted by the sender and is genuinely present within their infrastructure.
+This process enables the receiver to authenticate the sender's identity and confirm that the message has not been fabricated or impersonated.

 1. **Sender**: Send the message with a `handshake_ref`.
 2. **Receiver**: Send a handshake request to the sender including the `handshake_ref`.